use-case

 Get Started

 Sign up for Quicktion and start saving emails to Notion in under two minutes.
 No need to switch email clients.
 For more on saving emails directly from Gmail, see our Gmail-to-Notion integration guide.
+For a quick comparison, see our Notion Mail alternative page.

-Quicktion lets you forward emails or use the Gmail add-on to save messages directly to any Notion database.
+Quicktion lets you forward emails or use the Gmail add-on to save messages to Notion, Google Sheets, Airtable, Linear, or Trello.
 No code required.

 LZ